The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

+The problem of stability of black hole solutions can be roughly divided into three formulations, each of increasing difficulty, from the formal mode analysis of the linearized equations to the fully non-linear perturbations, passing through the problem of linear stability.

-The study of the mode stability of the Schwarzschild solution was initiated by Regge, Wheeler \cite{Regge-Wheeler} and Zerilli \cite{Zerilli} in metric perturbations, and by Barden and Press \cite{Bardeen-Press} in Newman--Penrose formalism.
-Chandrasekhar \cite{Chandra} identified a transformation theory in mode decomposition which connects the two approaches in Schwarzschild, which is now known as Chandrasekhar transformation.
-See also Dotti \cite{Dotti} for a version of nonmodal stability of Schwarzschild.
+The mode stability consists in formally separating the solutions to the linearized Einstein equation into modes at fixed frequencies, and aims at proving the lack of exponentially growing modes for all metric or curvature components.
+The study of the mode stability of the Schwarzschild solution was initiated by Regge, Wheeler \cite{Regge-Wheeler} and Zerilli \cite{Zerilli} in metric perturbations (in which the metric of the solution is perturbed), and by Barden and Press \cite{Bardeen-Press} in Newman--Penrose formalism (in which the curvature of the solution, through the Newman--Penrose scalars, is perturbed).
+See also Dotti \cite{Dotti}.
+Chandrasekhar \cite{Chandra} identified a transformation theory in mode decomposition which connects the two approaches in Schwarzschild, which is now referred to as Chandrasekhar transformation.
 Teukolsky \cite{Teukolsky} extended the equations in Newman-Penrose formalism to the Kerr spacetime, and Whiting \cite{Whiting} proved the mode stability for Kerr spacetime.
+The study of mode stability of the Reissner-Nordstr\"om spacetime has been initiated by Moncrief \cite{Moncrief1}, \cite{Moncrief2}, \cite{Moncrief3}, who obtained the wave equations governing the perturbations in metric perturbations.
+Chandrasekhar \cite{Chandra1}, \cite{Chandra-RN2} completed the study of the fixed mode perturbations in Newman--Penrose formalism.
+See also Fern\'andez T\'io--Dotti \cite{Dotti2}.

+This weak version of stability is however not sufficient to prove boundedness and decay of the solutions even to the linearized equations.
+Indeed, the lack of exponentially growing modes is still consistent with the statement that general perturbations with finite initial energy grow unboundedly in time, because results at the level of individual modes do not imply them for the superposition of infinitely many modes \cite{lectures}.